 JMF: The TNIV being…

-GF: Today’s New International Version, yeah.
+GF: Today’s New International Version.
 We’re on this committee together, we’re good friends, and when I was asked to write this book, I realized I didn’t need an Old Testament person, I needed a younger person.
-I needed somebody who knew what was really going on in the world of language, and he’s a marvelous linguist.
+I needed somebody who knew what was going on in the world of language, and he’s a marvelous linguist.
 So I am totally indebted to him for this book.
-In fact, when we go to conferences and we present the book, he’s the one that does it.
+When we go to conferences and we present the book, he’s the one who does it.
 He’s got it all on PowerPoint and the whole bit, and he’s a marvelous communicator.

-Now there’s a whole group of people out there, a whole group of them, that think loyalty to the biblical language means to be as close to that language as you can possibly be, both in form and in words.
-Well, no good translator would ever think that.
-They would never translate some German book into something that looked like German more than English.
-I mean, you just wouldn’t do that.
-I just cannot understand why people think that so-called literal is better when, in fact, literal is not good English.
+There’s a whole group of people out there who think loyalty to the biblical language means to be as close to that language as you can possibly be, both in form and in words.
+No good translator would ever think that.
+They would never translate a German book into something that looked more like German than English.
+You wouldn’t do that.
+I cannot understand why people think that so-called literal is better when, in fact, literal is not good English.

 What we’re after is an English version of what the Greek and Hebrew say.
 But we’ve not taken sides on translations.
 At one point we have a chart showing from literal to the freest of the free and indicate that the middling area is the place that people ought to be for their Bible of choice.

 But for some reason, people think that some of these more so-called literal translation have better translations.
-Well, actually, they’re poorer translations.
-What they are, is my term for it, is Greek-lish.
+Actually, they’re poorer translations.
+They are, my term for it, Greek-lish.
 They’re neither English nor Greek.
 You can understand it in English, but nobody would ever speak that English.
 So why not take the Greek and put it into English, which is what most good translations do.
 We have them all listed there in terms of various usefulness, and audiences for whom they’re useful.

-JMF: And you actually, for your own personal reading, which translation do you like to use?
+JMF: For your own reading, which translation do you like to use?

 GF: We use what is currently the TNIV, but in 2011 will become revised to become the NIV altogether.
-That is, the present NIV is going to be taken up into all of the changes that have been made over the years and will be the NIV.
+The present NIV is going to be taken up into all of the changes that have been made over the years and will be the NIV.

 JMF: How will it be designated?

-I have people that just live the NASB and NASU now.
-And that’s fine, but nobody would ever speak that English.
+Some people use just the NASB and NASU now.
+That’s fine, but nobody would ever speak that English.
 You would never speak it in the pulpit.
-It’s Greek-lish, it’s not English.
+It’s Greek-lish, not English.
 It does very nicely put the Greek into the English language, but you’re reading what the Greek looks like, not what English looks like.

 This is a universal view of translation.
 This is not one scholar’s view.
 If you’re going to translate Luther into English, you just can’t keep the German sentences.
-It just can’t be done.
-In the old story, the American on tour in Germany and he kept asking the German translator, “What’s he saying?
+It can’t be done.
+In the old story, the American on tour in Germany and he kept asking the translator, “What’s he saying?
 What’s he saying?”
 He said, “I don’t know, he hasn’t come to the verb yet.”
 Because the verb is the very end of [German sentences]. (laughing).
-I said, yeah, you have to translate the whole sentence.
+You have to translate the whole sentence.

-JMF: Unfortunately, we’ve come to the end of our time again, but we appreciate very much you being here, and thanks so much on behalf of everybody who has used these books and benefited from them, as they have been such a tremendous help—How to Read the Bible for All Its Worth, How to Read the Bible Book by Book, and How to Choose a Translation for All Its Worth.
-So thanks for your good work and thanks for sharing your time with us.
+JMF: Unfortunately, we’ve come to the end of our time.
+We appreciate very much you being here, and thanks so much on behalf of everybody who has used these books and benefited from them, as they have been such a tremendous help—How to Read the Bible for All Its Worth, How to Read the Bible Book by Book, and How to Choose a Translation for All Its Worth.
+Thanks for your good work and thanks for sharing your time with us.

 JMF: We’ve been talking with Dr. Gordon Fee.
 I’m Mike Feazell for You’re Included.